 Once Europeans began hunting walruses in the Arctic themselves in the late sixteenth century, however, undeniably walrus-like creatures began to appear in natural histories.
 This wasn’t a simple process of “discovery” of walruses.
-Nobody except the hunters who killed walruses on the Arctic ice saw living walruses: carcasses were immediately channeled through the marketplaces of Northern European shores, into apothecary shops, curiosity cabinets, and natural histories.
-Walrus hides were carted off to the tanners, the ivory and bone sent for carving into combs and knife handles, or ground up.
+Nobody except the hunters who killed walruses on the Arctic ice saw living walruses: carcasses were immediately channelled through the marketplaces of northern European shores into apothecary shops, curiosity cabinets, and natural histories.
+Walrus hides were carted off to the tanners and the ivory and bone sent for carving into combs and knife handles, or ground up.
 The blubber was rendered into soaps, lamp fuel, or cooking oil.
-Tusks and penis-bones were sometimes gilded, carved, and polished for luxury sales to curiosity collectors.
+Tusks and penis bones were sometimes gilded, carved, and polished for luxury sales to curiosity collectors.

 Apothecaries placed ground-up walrus tusk for sale alongside other exotic and costly medicinal substances: walrus ivory was often billed as possessing similar qualities to “unicorn horn”, a traditional panacea against all poisons.
 “Unicorn horn” could itself, in reality, be any of a number of powdered, osseous things, from narwhal or walrus tusks to elephant bone.
 As long as the apothecary was of good repute, nobody would be any the wiser.
 They certainly weren’t going to be protected from poison, whatever species the powder contained.

-Walruses were physically and metaphorically dismantled and reassembled; cut up into transportable parts by hunters and put back together in various guises by scholars, who constructed their very own walrus-creatures from walrus artifacts and older textual accounts.
+Walruses were physically and metaphorically dismantled and reassembled; they were cut up into transportable parts by hunters and put back together in various guises by scholars who constructed their very own walrus-creatures from walrus artifacts and older textual accounts.
 These quasi-mythical images had lives of their own.
-Magnus’ image of narcoleptic cliff-hangers was particularly long-lived.
+Magnus’ image of narcoleptic cliff hangers was particularly long-lived.
 Parts of walrus images were also broken up and scattered into other depictions.
 Imposing, walrus-like tusks or bristly manes were featured by many cartographic denizens of treacherous oceans.
 Elements of the morse were used in depictions of monstrous sea-beasts such as the “sea-pig”, “sea-boar”, “sea-wolf” and “sea-lion” in various books of monstrosity.

 Natalie Lawrence recently received her PhD in history of science from the University of Cambridge.
-Her thesis was “Monstrous Assembly: Construting Exotic animals in the early modern Europe”, and examined the making and use of wonderful novel beasts in natural history and other publication forms from 1550-1750.
+Her thesis was “Monstrous Assembly: Constructing Exotic Animals in Early Modern Europe”, and examined the making and use of wonderful novel beasts in natural history and other publication forms from 1550–1750.
 Of particular focus were the angelic birds of paradise from the spice-filled east, the pangolin and armadillo from both Indies, the walrus from the frozen Arctic and the bulbous dodo of Mauritius.
 She is currently turning it into a book.